 Every day there is a newspaper or web article, a video footage in TV or the streaming services or a live conference that deals with the dramatic issue of refugees crossing national frontiers due to war, ethnic persecution or famine.
-The tightening of border controls in the European Community did not stop the flow of migrants from Sub-Saharan Africa or Syria ready to cross the Mediterranean Sea; they are just lingering on in Libya, exposed to big harm.
+The tightening of border controls in the European Community did not stop the flow of migrants from Sub-Saharan Africa or Syria ready to cross the Mediterranean Sea; they are just lingering on in Libya, exposed to big harm in its protracted civil war and without proper social support.

 We are becoming inured to their plight and oftentimes we do not want to see or hear any more tragic news as if the problem would go magically away.
 In our modern societies we have developed a subconscious yet powerful fear of the poor, of the disadvantaged, of the relegated to the fringes of economies.
 It’s natural to fear poverty but another different thing to fear its victims.
 The worldwide poor do not register in our minds.
 The picture above shows Syrian children in a refugee camp in Lebanon but they could as well be Venezuelans in a Colombian border town, fleeing their country’s debacle.
 We look at these pictures but we do not actually “see what they represent” any more.